finom/vovk/docs/docs/roadmap.md

 ## Framework

-- Implement disposable objects (`using` keyword) for Worker termination and to close stream response.
 - Export `StreamResponse` class to use as a response pointer in Services and to implement streaming without generators syntax.
 - Support async iterable for stream responses at `VovkReturnType` type.
 - An option to obfuscate endpoint names when `.auto()` decorators are used.